-7.3.4 Monmouth town centre as defined by the Adopted Local Development Plan has an estimated net retail floorspace of approximately 19,500m in

-2020, with comparison floorspace accounting for 42%, convenience 20% and service 28%.
+7.3.4 Monmouth town centre as defined by the Adopted Local Development Plan has an estimated net retail floorspace of just under 19,500m2 in 2021, with comparison floorspace accounting for 43%, convenience 20% and service 28%.

-- 7.3.5 The most recent survey shows that whilst convenience and service floorspace has remained consistent, the comparison proportion has decreased marginally.
-Vacant floorspace has increased by 0.5% on the previous survey which may, in part reflect the impact of the pandemic on the high street.
-Convenience uses still account for one fifth of retail floor space but only represent 8.5% of all uses in the CSA.
-Within the CSA national retailers such as Waitrose, the Marks & Spencer Food Hall and Iceland when combined account for nearly 80% of convenience floorspace and over 15% of floorspace within the CSA in 2020.
-This reflects that there are relatively few convenience uses within the CSA, but that these occupy reasonably large premises.
-The 2020 survey recorded a new local convenience outlet on Monnow Street. - 7.3.6 In addition to the retail and service uses, the town centre contains a number of important non-retail uses including, the Council offices and Shire Hall, a library, museum, tourist information centre and other tourist attractions.
+- 7.3.5 The most recent survey shows that whilst convenience and service floorspace has remained consistent, the comparison proportion has increased marginally to levels previously seen in 2019.
+Vacant floorspace has decreased by 0.7% on the previous survey despite their number remaining the same and reflects that some vacant outlets in the 2020 survey have since become occupied, however, some new vacancies were recorded as part of the 2021 survey.
+Convenience uses still account for one fifth of retail floor space but only represent 7.5% of all uses in the CSA.
+Within the CSA national retailers such as Waitrose, the Marks & Spencer Food Hall and Iceland when combined account for nearly 80% of convenience floorspace and over 15% of floorspace within the CSA in 2021.
+This reflects that there are relatively few convenience uses within the CSA, but that these occupy reasonably large premises. - 7.3.6 In addition to the retail and service uses, the town centre contains a number of important non-retail uses including, the Town Council offices and Shire Hall, a library, museum, tourist information centre and other tourist attractions.
 There is a Police station, educational establishments, a doctor's surgery, churches and chapels, private sector offices and a significant number of residential dwellings both within and adjacent to the commercial core.
-However, two national banks in Natwest and Santander have relatively recently vacated are no longer represented within the town. - 7.3.6 Outside of the central shopping area are a number of small corner shops and one petrol filling station shop and beyond the immediate periphery of the town centre, Neighbourhood Centres exist which provide a retail offer of a local nature.
-Monmouth has two such centres located at

-Overmonnow and Wyesham.
-Whilst detailed retail surveys of these centres have not been undertaken, the composition of each at the time of the 2020 survey was as follows:
+However, two national banks in Natwest and

+Santander have relatively recently vacated are no longer represented within the town.

+7.3.6 Outside of the central shopping area are a number of small corner shops and one petrol filling station shop and beyond the immediate periphery of the town centre, Neighbourhood Centres exist which provide a retail offer of a local nature.
+Monmouth has two such centres located at Overmonnow and Wyesham.
+Whilst detailed retail surveys of these centres have not been undertaken, the composition of each at the time of the 2021 survey was as follows:

-Overmonnow - Yummies Takeaway
+Overmonnow - Yummies Takeaway The Albion Off-License